d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ## Can you read "Martian"?

 How well can humans distinguish one “Martian” letter from another?
-In today’s activity, we’ll find out.
+In this week’s activity, we’ll find out.
 When shown the two Martian letters, Kiki and Bumba, write down whether you think Bumba is on the left or on the right.
 \vspace{2mm}

 1. Were you correct or incorrect in identifying Bumba?